jwulf/camunda-cloud-test-drive/README.md

 });
 ```

+Although in the same file, these two pieces of code do not talk to each other.
+Their only communication is with Camunda Cloud.
+One creates a workflow instance in Camunda Cloud and waits for the outcome of the workflow.
+The other subscribes to tasks of type `get-greeting` and services jobs of that type from Camunda Cloud.

 Let's run the demo and see it at work!

 The GitHub workflow we will be running is [.github/workflows/demo-get-greeting-2.yml](./.github/workflows/demo-get-greeting-2.yml).